-As a sales manager, choosing the right sales methodology for your team can be overwhelming.
+As a sales manager, choosing the right sales methodology and sales techniques for your team can be overwhelming.
 The majority of people in the sales world will have heard the term SPIN Selling before—even if they don't know exactly what it means.
 In this article, we’ll walk you through and summarize the pros and cons of SPIN Selling to help you decide if it’s the right choice for you.

 The term originates from a book of the same title that was published 30 years ago.
-For “SPIN Selling”, Neil Rickman studied more than 35,000 sales calls made by 10,000 salespeople in 23 countries over 12 years.
+For “SPIN Selling”, Neil Rackham studied more than 35,000 sales calls made by 10,000 salespeople in 23 countries over 12 years.
 His findings disproved many commonly held beliefs of what powered a sale, like using open questions and describing a product's benefits to increase interest.

-Rickman’s findings found that when it comes to selling high-value products a lot of these golden rules don’t work.
+Rackham’s findings found that when it comes to selling high-value products a lot of these golden rules don’t work.

-From his findings, he built a method called SPIN: a sales methodology that focuses on asking prospects the right questions at the right time using active listening, a technique that involves concentration and focused effort to deeply comprehend what the other person is saying.
+From his findings, he built a strategy called SPIN: a sales methodology that focuses on asking prospects the right questions at the right time using active listening, a technique that involves concentration and focused effort to deeply comprehend what the other person is saying.
 Combined with pointed questions, the sales rep can work out how their product will solve their prospects’ problems.
 In this piece, we’re going to look at:

 What is SPIN Selling?